CarTarL/CyberBrokers-assets/README.md

 # CyberBrokers-assets

-This is an unofficial repository of assets (images + data) for [CyberBrokers](https://www.cyberbrokers.io).
+This is an unofficial repository of assets (images + data) for CyberBrokers [website](https://www.cyberbrokers.io) [twitter](https://twitter.com/CyberBrokers_) [discord](https://discord.gg/josie).
 All of this can be found on-chain, or cached images on IPFS.
 A single place to grab all assets can be useful though.